jesscleish/Group68_ItemSwap/README.md

 ---
 ## Database Config

-Create a file called `php.ini` with the following:
+Create a file called `php.ini` akin to the following:

 ```ini
 [db_config]